vikashmadhow/base/README.md

 and both files are accessed through `ma.vi.base.cache.CachedRandomAccessFile` which optimizes read and write access to random-access files.

-The `ma.vi.base.collections` package contains other classes which facilitates working with maps, sets, arrays, etc.
+The `ma.vi.base.collections` package contains other classes to facilitate working with maps, sets, arrays, etc.